-Once the Directions come into force on the 1 November 2021, the change of use of a dwellinghouse (C3) to a house in multiple occupation (C4) shall not be carried out in the Direction areas, unless planning permission is first granted for this change of use.
+Within the areas covered by the Directions, the change of use of a dwelling (Use Class C3) to a small HMO (Use Class C4) shall not be carried out unless planning permission is first granted for this change of use.

-If landlords and property owners require written confirmation that a dwelling is in current use as a HMO (Use Class C4) then the appropriate procedure for doing so would be to submit an application for a Lawful Development Certificate.
+If landlords and property owners require written confirmation that a dwelling is in current use as a small HMO (Use Class C4) then the appropriate procedure for doing so would be to submit an application for a Lawful Development Certificate.

 Other planning policy documents